coumbaya/feta/experiments_with_fedbench.md

 ## Concurrent execution

 Next, we evaluate FETA by measuring precision/recall of deduced joins, for queries executed in concurence comparing to those executed in isolation, for Cross Domain (CD), Life Science (LS) and Mixed (MX) collections.
-This experiment was made by varying the user-defined gap threshold, i.e. the maximum temporal distance between two queries to concider them possibly joinables, namely 1%, 10%, 25%, 50%, 75% and 100% of the duration of the input capture trace.
+This experiment was made by varying the user-defined gap threshold, i.e. the maximum temporal distance between two queries to consider them possibly joinables, namely 1%, 10%, 25%, 50%, 75% and 100% of the duration of the input capture trace.

 ### CrossDomain